Terra Ceia Manor Homeowners' Association

 TREASURER’S REPORT – NORM KURTZ:

-• Our cash position remains mostly unchanged as our year to date (6/30/18) income
+• Our cash position shows a slight increase as our year to date (7/31/18) income and

-• The only Park Betterment and/or Major Improvement recorded last month was for the
+• There were no Park Betterment and/or Major Improvement recorded last month.

-always, please let me know if you have any questions or would like more detail on the
+Please let me know if you have any questions or would like more detail on the financial